arcvats/godor-jwt/README.md

 ## Usage

-godor-jwt provides helpers and middleware for Encoding and Decoding a JWT token with HMAC methods
+godor-jwt provides helpers and middleware(fiber) for Encoding and Decoding a JWT token with HMAC methods

 ### Config Struct